In a Nutshell:

 If, as research suggests, marijuana use also increases the risk and severity of alcohol use disorders and substance dependence/abuse of tobacco and other drugs, then the resulting impact and costs will be compounded beyond the direct risks posed by marijuana.
 Moreover, while marijuana impairment increases a driver’s risk of a fatal automobile collision, the interaction of marijuana together with alcohol creates a much higher risk than either substance alone.
 Even if increased marijuana use from legalization doesn’t ultimately exacerbate other existing problems, it will still be an act of throwing yet another weed on Michigan’s public health pyre without providing any means to dampen the blaze.

 To be sure, schools, roads, and local governments are all worthy recipients of additional state revenue, yet these budget areas appear to have been picked for political expediency rather than relative need or applicability to marijuana legalization.
 This choice, however, creates the potential for long-term harm to individuals from exacerbating a lack of public health and behavioral health resources.

 Ultimately, excise taxes should pay for any costs associated with the substance or activity that is being taxed, in particular so that these costs are not borne by others in society.
 As the Citizens Research Council highlighted earlier this year, public health is tremendously underfunded in Michigan.
 Community mental health and substance abuse treatment facilities are likewise in dire need of resources.
 Without additional revenue, existing resources may be spread even thinner.
 Moreover, without a specified funding source, needed data collection, evaluation, and research on marijuana is less likely to occur.

-Michigan voters should take a lesson from our experience with Michigan roads (both the physical structure and funding structure): if one doesn’t build something well from the start, it sets them up for more trouble and costs in the long run.
+Michigan voters should take a lesson from our experience with Michigan’s roads and bridges (both physical structures and funding mechanisms): if one doesn’t build something well from the start, it sets one up for more trouble and costs in the long run.